senzo-lab/Vehicle-Positions-/README.md

 ### Calculate distances between vehicles and given reference coordinates
 - Store reference coordinates in an array.
-- Use *Harvestine equation* to calculate distance between vehicles and reference points, using for loops.
+- Use *Harvesine equation* to calculate distance between vehicles and reference point.

 ### Sort vehicles for each reference coordinate
 - Test different sort algorithm